Michael Woods (footballer): Second spell at Harrogate

 On 19 November 2018, Woods rejoined Harrogate Town.

 Dover Athletic

 On 31 May 2019, Woods agreed to sign for Dover Athletic on a two-year deal from 1 July 2019.
-Woods’ contract was terminated by mutual consent on 7 September 2020.
+Woods' contract was terminated by mutual consent on 7 September 2020.

 York City

 On 7 September 2020, Woods signed for his hometown club York City after leaving Dover.
 Woods' contract expired at the end of the 2021–22 season, following York's promotion back to the National League.

 South Shields

 On 1 June 2022, Woods signed for South Shields.
 Woods made an immediate impact at Shields, scoring consecutively in his first three games.
+In April 2023, it was announced that Woods was to miss the rest of the 2022–23 season due to a knee injury.

+Blyth Spartans

+On 13 June 2024, it was announced that he had signed for Northern Premier League Premier Division club Blyth Spartans.
+He departed the club in December 2024.

+Scarborough Athletic

+On 10 December 2024, Woods joined National League North side Scarborough Athletic.

+Whitby Town

+On 14 February 2025, Woods signed for Northern Premier League Premier Division side Whitby Town.

 International career

 Woods has been capped several times for the English national under-17 team.
 He is an England Under-18 international and played in the 2007 FIFA U-17 World Cup.
 In the summer of 2009, he was called up for the 2009 FIFA U-20 World Cup in Egypt.